jfiora/mercadolibre-challenge/prompts.md

     2. POST /reservations to central-inventory-service with { productId: "sku123", storeId: "store1", quantity: 1 }
 -   Capture response times and success rates.
 -   Print summary at the end.

+// create run.md
+can you create a run.md file which contains how to run the project docker-compose k6 tests unit test it has to be simple and consice